Application Guidelines for the 2023 MEXT Scholarship

 - (Undergraduate Students: JPY 117,000/month)

-- Cost of Living Adjustment: JPY 2,000 – 3,000 in selected areas, due to high cost of living or seasonal adjustments for winter utilities, etc.
+- Cost of Living Adjustment: JPY 2,000-3,000 in selected areas, because of high cost of living or seasonal adjustments for winter utilities, etc.

 - International flight ticket from Japan back to your country of residence upon successful completion of the scholarship.
 The same conditions apply as for the flight to Japan.
-Additionally, you must travel by the date specified by MEXT.
-You will not receive a flight ticket home if you lose the scholarship due to your own actions.
+You must travel by the date specified by MEXT.
+You will not receive a flight ticket home if you lose the scholarship because of your own actions or if you decide to withdraw and return home before finishing the scholarship.
+Also, if you extend your stay in Japan, for example, to work in Japan after graduation or continue your studies, MEXT will not pay for your plane ticket home, even if you are going home for a short visit before starting work or your next degree.
+(If you extend your MEXT Scholarship to cover a subsequent degree, you will get a flight ticket home at the end of the scholarship, just not between degrees.)

-- Non-Degree (research) students: Up to 24 months, from arrival in Japan until March 2024.
-The maximum duration of 24 months is only available if applicants arrive in April 2022, since the end date is fixed.
-If you arrive in the fall semester and your university’s semester starts on September 1, 2022, you will get 18 months of stipend (including September), but if the university semester starts on September 2 or later, your scholarship stipend will start in October 2022 and you will be eligible for a maximum of 17 months.
+- Non-Regular (research) students: Up to 24 months, from arrival in Japan until March 2025.
+The maximum duration of 24 months is only available if applicants arrive in April 2023, since the end date is fixed.
+If you arrive in the fall semester and your university’s semester starts on September 1, 2023, you will get 18 months of stipend (including September), but if the university semester starts on September 2 or later, your scholarship stipend will start in October 2023 and you will be eligible for a maximum of 17 months.

 - Master’s Degree or Professional Degree Students: 24 months